Libardo1/BioinformaticsPracticals/src/chapter1.rst

 Links and Further Reading
 -------------------------

-Some links are included here for further reading, which will be especially useful if you need to use the R package and SeqinR library for your project or assignments.
+Some links are included here for further reading.

 For background reading on DNA sequence statistics, it is recommended to read Chapter 1 of